supabase/supabase/README.md

 ![Architecture](https://supabase.com/docs/assets/images/supabase-architecture-9050a7317e9ec7efb7807f5194122e48.png)

-- [PostgreSQL](https://www.postgresql.org/) is an object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+- [PostgreSQL](https://www.postgresql.org/) is an object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness and performance.
 - [Realtime](https://github.com/supabase/realtime) is an Elixir server that allows you to listen to PostgreSQL inserts, updates, and deletes using websockets.
 Realtime polls Postgres' built-in replication functionality for database changes, converts changes to JSON, then broadcasts the JSON over websockets to authorized clients.
 - [PostgREST](http://postgrest.org/) is a web server that turns your PostgreSQL database directly into a RESTful API
 - [Storage](https://github.com/supabase/storage-api) provides a RESTful interface for managing Files stored in S3, using Postgres to manage permissions.